 Health - Food - Science - Community

-Frequent consumers of sugar-sweetened and artificial-sweetened beverages may be at increased risk of developing metabolic syndrome.
+Regular intake of eggs and other cholesterol-rich foods may put an individual at high risk of developing metabolic syndrome.